Educational Articles

 Medications & Supplements

-• Imipramine is given by mouth or injection and is used off label to treat behavior disorders, sudden loss of muscle tone, urinary incontinence, cancer pain, and other conditions.
-Give as directed by your veterinarian.
-Common side effects include sleepiness, dry mouth, and constipation.
-Do not use in pets that are allergic to it or other tricyclic antidepressants, pets currently using MAOIs, or pets that are pregnant or nursing.
+• Hydroxyzine is given by mouth or injection and is used off label to treat allergic or itchy conditions.
+Give as directed.
+The most common side effect is sedation.
+Do not use in pets that are allergic to it or cetirizine, or pets that have heart failure, urinary obstruction, or stomach obstruction.
 If a negative reaction occurs, please call your veterinary office.

-• Interferon alfa is given by mouth or injection and is used off label to treat certain viral diseases in dogs and cats.
-Give as directed by your veterinarian.
-Side effects are uncommon but may include vomiting or decreased appetite.
-Do not use in pets that are allergic to it or that are receiving immediate vaccination.
-If a negative reaction occurs, please call your veterinary office.
+• Imatinib is given by mouth and is used off label to treat certain types of cancers in dogs and cats.
+Give as directed.
+Side effects may include nausea, vomiting, muscle pain, diarrhea, skin rash, or lack of energy.
+Do not use in pets that are pregnant or nursing.
+If a negative reaction occurs, call the veterinary office.

 Location Hours